 —US Office of the Director of National Intelligence35

-An agency can have the right roadmap, technology, and funding for an AI program and still fail at execution.
+An agency can have the right roadmap, technology and funding for an AI programme and still fail at execution.
 Different capabilities can help ensure success.

 One of the most fundamental questions government leaders must consider is, “Who can build an AI system?”
-In a Deloitte survey, about 70 percent of public-sector respondents identified a skills gap in meeting the needs of AI projects.36 While the private sector can often attract the right data science talent with competitive compensation, the public sector faces the constraint of relatively limited salary ranges.37
+In a Deloitte survey, about 70 per cent of public-sector respondents identified a skills gap in meeting the needs of AI projects.36 While the private sector can often attract the right data science talent with competitive remuneration, the public sector faces the constraint of relatively limited salary ranges.37

 But the constant talent challenge needn’t derail an AI strategy.
 When recruiting falls short, agencies can acquire expertise in other ways, such as:

 Cloud and data strategies are essentially universal issues for AI deployment.
-Others, such as necessary organizational changes or the need to modernize individual systems, will be specific to each agency and the ambition, applications, and value it pursues.
+Others, such as necessary organisational changes or the need to modernise individual systems, will be specific to each agency and the ambition, applications and value it pursues.

 Creating the management systems

-Some leaders breathe a sigh of relief once their roadmap has the necessary AI technologies, processes, capabilities, and funding—but that’s often part of the reason it fails.
-Not enough attention is typically focused on successfully developing management systems to validate specific initiatives (including cost/benefit analyses), evangelize the project to stakeholders and employees, scale projects from pilot to implementation, and track performance.
+Some leaders breathe a sigh of relief once their roadmap has the necessary AI technologies, processes, capabilities and funding—but that’s often part of the reason it fails.
+Not enough attention is typically focussed on successfully developing management systems to validate specific initiatives (including cost/benefit analyses), evangelise the project to stakeholders and employees, scale projects from pilot to implementation and track performance.

 This section focuses on some of the emerging structures and systems needed to bring AI strategies to fruition.

-One common best practice for a complex technology project is to establish a center of excellence (CoE) or “hub.”
-Centers of excellence are communities of specialists built around a topic or technology that develop best practices, build use-case solutions, provide training, and share resources and knowledge.
+One common best practise for a complex technology project is to establish a centre of excellence (CoE) or “hub”.
+Centres of excellence are communities of specialists built around a topic or technology that develop best practises, build use-case solutions, provide training and share resources and knowledge.

-CoEs draw technology and business stakeholders together for a common purpose, and they in effect partner to identify and prioritize use cases, develop solutions, create innovations, and share knowledge.
-For example, DoD chief date officer Michael Conlin established the Joint Artificial Intelligence Center (JAIC) with the overarching goal of accelerating the delivery of AIenabled capabilities, scaling AI departmentwide, and synchronizing DoD AI activities to expand Joint Force advantages.49 Similarly, the Department of Veterans Affairs’ first director of artificial intelligence, Dr. Gil Alterovitz, is leading an effort to connect the department with AI experts in academia and industry.50
+CoEs draw technology and business stakeholders together for a common purpose and they in effect partner to identify and prioritise use cases, develop solutions, create innovations and share knowledge.
+For example, DoD chief date officer Michael Conlin established the Joint Artificial Intelligence Centre (JAIC) with the overarching goal of accelerating the delivery of AIenabled capabilities, scaling AI departmentwide and synchronising DoD AI activities to expand Joint Force advantages.49 Similarly, the Department of Veterans Affairs’ first director of artificial intelligence, Dr. Gil Alterovitz, is leading an effort to connect the department with AI experts in academia and industry.50

-Government agencies increasingly use algorithms to make decisions—to assess the risk of crime, allocate energy resources, choose the right jobs for the unemployed, and determine whether a person is eligible for benefits.51 To instill confidence and trust in AI-based systems, well-defined governance structures must explain how algorithms work and tackle issues of bias and discrimination.52
+Government agencies increasingly use algorithms to make decisions—to assess the risk of crime, allocate energy resources, choose the right jobs for the unemployed and determine whether a person is eligible for benefits.51 To instil confidence and trust in AI-based systems, well-defined governance structures must explain how algorithms work and tackle issues of bias and discrimination.52

 Several nations are establishing coordinating agencies and working groups to govern AI.
-Among these is the United Kingdom’s Centre for Data Ethics and Innovation, which will advise the government on how data-driven technologies such as AI should be governed, help regulators support responsible innovation, and build a trustworthy system of governance.53 Singapore has published an AI governance framework to help organizations align internal structures and policies in a way that encourages the development of AI in a fair, transparent, and explainable manner.54
+Among these is the United Kingdom’s Centre for Data Ethics and Innovation, which will advise the government on how data-driven technologies such as AI should be governed, help regulators support responsible innovation and build a trustworthy system of governance.53 Singapore has published an AI governance framework to help organisations align internal structures and policies in a way that encourages the development of AI in a fair, transparent and explainable manner.54

 Another challenge is thinking through how to advance the many pieces of a project from design through execution.
-One common trap is “pilot purgatory,” in which projects fail to scale.
-The reasons for this are varied, but often fall into one of these categories:
+One common trap is “pilot purgatory”, in which projects fail to scale.
+The reasons for this are varied, but often autumn into one of these categories:

 For public agencies, processes that integrate AI within existing computational infrastructures remain a challenge.55 While solutions vary, four areas often require significant new systems, structures, or leadership.
 An AI strategy should be sure to carefully consider whether changes will be required in:

-Data is often stored in a variety of formats, in multiple data centers and in duplicate copies.
-If federal information isn’t current, complete, consistent, and accurate, AI might make erroneous or biased decisions.
-All agencies should ensure their data is of high quality and that their AI systems have been trained, tested, and refined.59
+Data is often stored in a variety of formats, in multiple data centres and in duplicate copies.
+If federal information isn’t current, complete, consistent and accurate, AI might make erroneous or biassed decisions.
+All agencies should ensure their data is of high quality and that their AI systems have been trained, tested and refined.59

-JAIC is partnering with the National Security Agency, the US Cyber Command, and the DoD’s cybersecurity vendors to streamline and standardize data collection as a foundation for AI-based cyber tools.
-This standardized data can be used to create algorithms that can detect cyberattacks, map networks, and monitor user activity.60
+JAIC is partnering with the National Security Agency, the US Cyber Command and the DoD’s cybersecurity vendors to streamline and standardise data collection as a foundation for AI-based cyber tools.
+This standardised data can be used to create algorithms that can detect cyberattacks, map networks and monitor user activity.60

-As with the introduction of electricity at the beginning of the 20th century and the internet more recently, AI can fundamentally change how we live and work.
-As key developers and users of AI-based systems, government agencies have a special responsibility to consider not only how it can be used to make work more productive and innovative, but also to think about its potential effects, positive and negative, on society at large.
+As with the introduction of electricity at the beginning of the 20th century and the internet more recently, AI can fundamentally alter how we live and work.
+As key developers and users of AI-based systems, government agencies have a special responsibility to consider not only how it can be employed to make work more productive and innovative, but also to think about its potential effects, positive and negative, on society as a whole.

-Agencies should begin the AI journey with a strategy that entwines technology capabilities with mission objectives; creates a clear methodology for decision-making; sets guardrails and objectives for implementation; and emphasizes transparency, accountability, and collaboration.
-Government leaders are already acting on AI investments.
-A clear, holistic strategy will help them ensure their AI programs are more likely to achieve their potential for the mission, the workforce, and citizens today and tomorrow.
+Agencies should begin the AI journey with a strategy that intertwines technology capabilities with mission objectives; creates a clear methodology for decision-making; sets guardrails and objectives for implementation; and emphasises transparency, accountability and collaboration.
+Government leaders are already taking action on AI investments.
+A clear, holistic strategy will help them ensure their AI programmes are more likely to achieve their potential for the mission, the workforce, and citizens today and tomorrow.